Skip Navigation

 Purpose

-The purpose of the Asthma Disparities Subcommittee is to address preventable factors that impact disparities in the burden of asthma in poor and minority children relative to their peers.
+The purpose of the Asthma Disparities Subcommittee is to address preventable factors that impact differences in the burden of asthma in some communities compared to others.

 Current priorities of the group include to: